ibexa/documentation-developer/docs/personalization/legacy_recommendation_api.md

 The simplest way to load recommendations is to synchronously request the Recommendation Engine for recommendations as they're needed.
 This way is sufficient in most cases.
 The most important drawback is that the request time increases by the time of the recommendation request.
-If the network is overloaded or the Recommendation Engine is not available it can lock the request.
+If the network is overloaded or the Recommendation Engine isn't available it can lock the request.

 #### Loading in the bottom